-The key to mounting a successful DUI/DWI or Extreme DWI defense is by understanding the differences between the different DUI charges.
-The State of Arizona is very serious about their DUI laws and no one understands the differences between DUI related charges in Arizona like The Law Offices of David M. Cantor.
+The key to obtaining a successful DUI/DWI or Extreme DWI defense is by understanding the differences between the different DUI charges.
+The State of Arizona is very serious about their DUI laws and no one understands the differences between DUI related charges in Arizona like DM Cantor.

 We have put together a specific list of all of the Arizona DUI charges: